jakelime/ai-sb-user-149/readme.md

 **In a MRO shop, it is a *Low volume, High mix environment***

-- Planning for a MRO job is very tedious due to the dynamic nature, every engine is different - some are subjected to mild conditions, others are subjected to very harsh conditions (more internal damage)
+- Planning for a MRO job is very tedious due to the dynamic nature, every engine is different - some are subjected to mild conditions, others are subjected to harsh conditions (more internal damage)
 - A typical repair job consist of these processes - Strip, Repair, Build
 - Resources are constraints.
 Typical resources are manpower, spare parts, machine availbility.